 Eric Zhao

-I'm a fourth year PhD candidate in computer science at UC Berkeley, where I'm advised by Michael I. Jordan and Nika Haghtalab.
+I'm a 4th year PhD candidate in CS at UC Berkeley, where I'm advised by Michael I. Jordan and Nika Haghtalab.
 I'm a Google PhD Fellow, a NSF Graduate Research Fellow, and affiliated with the Berkeley AI Research Lab (BAIR).

-My current research focuses on applying large language models to reasoning problems in low-resource domains where verification is difficult, such as solving open problems in niche theoretical topics.
-I'm also more generally interested in developing conceptual foundations for multi-domain intelligence; my theoretical research analyzes mathematical frameworks for provable multi-domain machine learning, including multi-distribution learning and calibrated forecasting.
+My current research focuses on enabling language models to reason in low-resource domains where verification is difficult, such as autonomously proving results in niche theoretical topics.
+I also enjoy manually proving things; in particular, my theoretical research studies the alignment and truthfulness challenges inherent in building multi-objective forecasting and learning systems.

 I received my B.S. from Caltech in 2020 and previously interned with Google Research, Nvidia Research, and Salesforce Research.